Q: Do you do piercings?

 A: Much like cosmetic surgeries, we need to properly assess the area and what you would like.
 This is so we can maximize your time with the artist, and make sure the artist has everything they need to book you an appointment.
 Each artist is different in how they work, and many prefer to speak in person regarding their work of permanent art on your skin.

-Q: Can I book an appointment even though I don't live in Virginia?
+Q: Can I book an appointment even though I live outside Virginia?

 A: Yes, of course!
 We are fortunate enough to have loyal clients all over the world, who travel to get tattooed here.
 Please e-mail us through the Contact section for more information.